- 215 Actual Exam Questions

 Comprehensive and Detailed Explanation From Exact Extract:

-Therefore, the correct answer is A: Beam width.
+Therefore, the correct answer is D: Velocity of the moving reflector.

 ---